 Clients and lawyers alike may find it beneficial to speak with a licensed attorney to understand whether the mistakes made in the case rise to the level of malpractice and what the next steps are.
 The following is a brief overview of the basics of proving and defending a legal malpractice claim.

 Legal malpractice occurs when a layer handles a case inappropriately though negligence or an intent to harm their client.
 There are certain elements that must be proven, and the cases can get quite complex.
 Plaintiffs may want to consult with a lawyer to help them handle the details.
 Defendants might have a lawyer provided for them by their firm or insurance, but sometimes they must find their own.
 Plaintiffs and defendants may find it helpful to understand both sides of a malpractice case.

 To win a legal malpractice case, you must prove that your lawyer made mistakes in handling your case.
 However, it is not enough that you lost your case or that you wish they had done something different.
 A lot of your case will depend on the facts, but there are some general requirements that need to be met in every case.

-After you prove your lawyer made errors in handling your case, most jurisdictions require you to prove you would have won your underlying case and would be entitled to collect a judgment from the other party.
 This can be tricky because it requires you to prove a case within a case without the benefit of the underlying case having reached judgment.
-This also makes your malpractice case expensive because of the necessity of hiring an expert to testify to the strength of your underlying case and the required standard of care.
+This can also make your malpractice case expensive because of the necessity of hiring an expert to testify to the strength of your underlying case and the required standard of care.
 You will need to ensure that the recovery from your malpractice case justifies the extra expense of bringing it.